bjorge/hyttahub/README.md

     -   **Shared Site (Resource) Management:** Supports the common application use case of members sharing a common resource, or "site" (such as a set of photo albums, a calendar, etc.).
 The framework manages adding and removing site members, as well as self-removal.
 Site members can be assigned administrative roles.
 Firebase rules ensure site data privacy.
 -   **Clean Architecture**
     -   **Event Source Framework Replayed in the Client:** The common practice of having separate models for UI forms, network marshalling, database storage, and business logic is eliminated.
 This reduces boilerplate code and removes the need for app logic on the server side.
 Events are persisted on the client, significantly reducing service queries.
 Note: Some cloud functions are included to assist with cleanup upon account deletion.
-    -   **Event and Replay Views:** Service, account, and site events (and their resulting replays) can be viewed directly in the UI, assisting with debugging.
+    -   **Event and Replay Views:** Service, account, and site events (and their resulting replays) can be viewed directly in the UI, assisting with debugging without needing to access the backend services.
-    -   **Persistence-Agnostic:** The framework is designed to support various storage providers (e.g., Firebase, Supabase) and allows switching between them at runtime.
+    -   **Persistence-Agnostic:** The framework is designed to support various storage providers (e.g., Firebase, Pocketbase) and allows switching between them at runtime.
 Built-in memory and local file storage are also supported out of the box.

 ## Usage